MoonLight314/MoonLight314.github.io/_posts/2021-08-10-BERT_Text_Classification_EN.md

 <br>
 <br>

-* 좀 전에 Preprocessing된 Text를 BERT Model에 넣어서 결과를 보도록 하겠습니다.
+* Let's put the preprocessed text into BERT model and let's check the result.

 <br>